 Oil Hydrostatic Rotary Tables

-Similar to air-bearings, oil hydrostatic rotary tables do not have any contacting mechanical parts, as they float parts on oil.
-These rotary tables are most commonly used for grinding and machining when smooth and repeatable motion is a necessity.
+Similar to air bearings, oil hydrostatic rotary tables do not have any contacting mechanical parts, as they float parts on oil.
+These rotary tables are most commonly used for grinding and machining when smooth and repeatable motion is necessary.
 They provide high load capacity and can be useful when extreme stiffness is necessary.

 Mechanical-Bearing Rotary Tables

 Mechanical-bearing rotary tables are a bit different from the other two.
 Just as the name suggests, this type of rotary table does have moving, touching mechanical parts.
-And while this does sometimes result in a shorter life than the air-bearing or oil hydrostatic tables, many organizations will still pick these out of the others.
+And while this sometimes results in a shorter life than the air-bearing or oil hydrostatic tables, many organizations will still consider these over the others.
 Why?
 They still offer high performance.

 These rotary tables can be used in most applications and provide superior performance in radial, axial, and angular error motions.
 In all, mechanical-bearing rotary tables do the job; however, it is possible that they will not last as long as other types.

-The answer to the question, “Which one is best?” is the ever-hated, “It depends!”
-In general, air-bearing rotary tables will provide the highest accuracy for the longest amount of time.
+Back to the original question of which one is best: all in all, it depends.
+Generally speaking, air-bearing rotary tables provide the highest accuracy for the longest time.
 The lack of touching mechanical parts allows this type of rotary table to last decades.
 However, if you need a stiffer hold, oil hydrostatic could be the better choice.
-And in other cases, mechanical-bearing rotary tables could be best.
-All in all: It depends.
+And in other cases, mechanical-bearing rotary tables could be a viable solution for your needs.